omaraljawabri/Hotel-Reservation-System/README.md

     4. Wait until all the containers are up and running
     5. Type the command: docker-compose -f docker-compose-services.yml up -d
     6. The application is up! http://localhost:8080
+    Note: running all the microservices can take a while depending on your computer's settings.

 ##  📄  Documentation